MoskovchenkoBogdan/Fruit-Ninja/README.md

 To play this game you need to download all files of the game from GitHub

-you need to enter a command in your terminal:
+enter a command in your terminal:

 # npm install